justinknguyen/Pi-Guide/Raspberry Pi 4/Installed Programs/13 - AltServer.md

         ```
         avahi-browse -a
         ```
     - You can also run the following on Mac.
-It will show you the "Instance Name" which can be found under "General > About > Wi-Fi Address":
+It will show you the "Instance Name" which can be found under "General > About > Wi-Fi Address" of your device:
         ```
         dns-sd -B _apple-mobdev2._tcp local
         ```